-With the arrival of watchOS 7, the Apple Watch does now offer native sleep tracking.
+With the arrival of watchOS 7, the Apple Watch now offers native sleep tracking.
 That support has been added to the Series 3, 4, 5 and the new Series 6 and SE watches.

 This feature works in conjunction with BedTime, which brings a streamlined functionality between your iPhone and Apple Watch.
 It works by helping you get into bed at a decent time, as well as waking you at an optimal time in the morning.

-Overall, sleep tracking on any Apple Watch is pretty basic, but because of this, it’s accurate.
+Overall, sleep tracking on any Apple Watch is pretty basic, but it can give you a good idea about your sleep time and sleep quality.
 Tested against Fitbit, it offers the same reliability level, even if it doesn’t come with as much detail as its rivals.

 Check out our Apple Watch comparison article, here.